dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 - The developer creates and globalizes the WPF application.
 In the project file the developer sets `<UICulture>en-US</UICulture>` so that when the application is compiled, a language-neutral main assembly is generated.
 This assembly has a satellite .resources.dll file that contains all the localizable resources.
 Optionally, you can keep the source language in the main assembly because our localization APIs support extraction from the main assembly.

-- When the file is compiled into the build, the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is converted to the BAML form of XAML.
+- When the file is compiled into the build, the XAML is converted to the BAML form of XAML.
 The culturally neutral `MyDialog.exe` and the culturally dependent (English) `MyDialog.resources.dll` files are released to the English-speaking customer.

 ### Localization Workflow

 The localization process begins after the unlocalized `MyDialog.resources.dll` file is built.
-The UI elements and properties in your original [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] are extracted from the BAML form of XAML into key-value pairs by using the APIs under <xref:System.Windows.Markup.Localizer>.
+The UI elements and properties in your original XAML are extracted from the BAML form of XAML into key-value pairs by using the APIs under <xref:System.Windows.Markup.Localizer>.
 Localizers use the key-value pairs to localize the application.
 You can generate a new .resource.dll from the new values after localization is complete.

 The keys of the key-value pairs are `x:Uid` values that are placed by the developer in the original UI after the localizer begins localizing, you can merge the development change with the already completed localization work so that minimal translation work is lost.